Literature Is Entertainment or It Is Nothing

 Neddal Ayad: Have you read any science fiction at all?
 Philip K. Dick seems like someone whose work would appeal to you.

-Thomas Ligotti: From what I had read about Dick’s fiction, I wanted to like it and so I read The Three Stigmata of Palmer Eldritch, which seemed a good place to start.
+Thomas Ligotti: From what I had read about Dick’s fiction, I wanted to like it and so I read The Three Stigmata of Palmer Eldritch affiliate link, which seemed a good place to start.
 I think it would make a great movie, as a number of Dick’s books and short stories have, but I couldn’t stand Dick’s pulpy prose style.
 There’s no doubt that the man had a formidable imagination, but so do a lot of writers.

 As for science fiction in general, my only other experience with the genre was in a college course devoted to it.
 The first thing we read was a story called “Affair with a Green Monkey” by Theodore Sturgeon, which turned out to be a sociological fable about an alien with a really large penis.
-The next thing we read was Ursula Le Guin’s The Left Hand of Darkness.
+The next thing we read was Ursula Le Guin’s The Left Hand of Darkness affiliate link.
 That was also a sociological fable.
 I got to about page twenty of Le Guin’s novel and decided that if I wanted to read sociology I would take a class in it.
 So I dropped the science fiction course.

 Neddal Ayad: Has your move to Florida had any influence on your writing?